Combining Data Generation and Active Learning for Low-Resource Question Answering: Method

 \paragraph{Dropout-based Sentence Probability (D-SP)} In contrast to SP, D-SP makes use of multiple data generation models to compute the sentence probability:

-We employ dropout at inference time (in addition to during fine-tuning) to realize different subsets of the model, as described by~\citet{gal_dropout_2016}, running $N$ forward passes.
-The output is decoded similarly to SP and the same prediction is used in all forward passes.
+We employ dropout at inference time (in addition to during fine-tuning) to realize different subsets of the model, as described by \cite{gal_dropout_2016}, running $N$ forward passes.
+The question and answer is decoded once similarly to SP and used in all forward passes.

-\paragraph{Dropout-based Lexical Similarity (LS)} Regarding LS, multiple answers are decoded using multiple models (again realized via dropout), and all of them are compared pairwise at the lexical level using the Meteor~\citep{banerjee_meteor_2005} metric (with $i \neq j$):
+\paragraph{Dropout-based Lexical Similarity (LS)} Regarding LS, multiple answers are decoded using multiple models (again realized via dropout), and all of them are compared pairwise at the lexical level using the Meteor \cite{banerjee_meteor_2005} metric (with $i \neq j$):